Where to Apply

 *Paper applications continue to be accepted for these subclasses.

 Once the online application is complete and all supporting documentation has been attached, please do not send hard copies of documents, email documents or contact the processing office in Vietnam to ask if the documents have been received.
 This takes time away from processing and may cause delays to the outcome of your visa application.

 At an Australian Visa Application Centre - VFS Global (Vietnamese nationals)

-*Please note, from 19 November 2016 Temporary Work and Temporary Activity visa applications cannot be lodged at VFS Global and must be lodged online (refer above).
+*Please note, from 1 July 2018 Transit visa applications cannot be lodged at VFS Global and must be lodged online (refer above).

 VFS Global has been appointed by DIBP as a service delivery partner to collect visa applications, Australian Citizenship by Descent applications and biometrics in Vietnam.
 Applications in Vietnam can be lodged at any of the VFS Global visa application centres.